+Wondering what you can make out of shell casings?
+Looking for things to make out of bullet casings?
+Re-purpose bullet casings by making your own crystal spike and shell casing pendants!
 I love the combination of the rugged shell casing (which has been fired), with the sparkly quartz.
-Want to make your own DIY shell casing necklace?
+Ready to make your own DIY shell casing necklace?
+Let me show you a few different methods!

 - Bullet shell casing (ask a firearm-loving friend – you can also find them on Amazon)